gaolinorange/Automatic-Unpaired-Shape-Deformation-Transfer/README.md

 # Automatic-Unpaired-Shape-Deformation-Transfer
 Code for "Automatic Unpaired Shape Deformation Transfer", Siggraph Asia 2018

-Now we release the VAE net, Sim net and ACAP representation.
-Next, we will release the Cyclegan based on our work and include more details soon.
+We will include more details soon.

 ## Note for VC-Gan
 - Linux